 What’s the best thing about being a Delta Dental dentist?

-The best thing about being a Delta Dental dentist is the number of my patients that have Delta Dental insurance.
-I don’t accept very many insurance plans and try to limit it to the plans that are widely accepted in my area.
+The best thing about being a Delta Dental dentist is the number of my patients who have Delta Dental insurance.
+I don’t accept very many insurance plans and try to limit them to the plans that are widely accepted in my area.
 Delta Dental is definitely one of those.

 What is your favorite dentist joke?